Morey's Piers

-Morey’s Piers & Beachfront Waterparks is a classic seaside amusement park located on The Wildwoods' boardwalk in Wildwood and North Wildwood, New Jersey.
-The park has been family owned and operated since 1969 and is currently run by 2nd generation Morey Brothers, Will and Jack.
-Morey’s Piers has more than 100 rides and attractions across its three amusement piers and two beachfront waterparks.
+Morey's Piers & Beachfront Waterparks is a seaside amusement park located on The Wildwoods' boardwalk in Wildwood and North Wildwood, New Jersey.
+The park has been family owned and operated since 1969 and was run by second generation Morey Brothers, Will and Jack.
+Morey's Piers has more than 100 rides and attractions across its three amusement piers and two beachfront waterparks.

 Description

 Surfside Pier

 Surfside Pier is located at 25th Avenue, in North Wildwood.
 It was the first of the three piers, opening in 1969 with a giant fiberglass slide that cost 25 cents to ride.
-The slide was closed at the end of the 2010 season and refurbished as a waterslide at the pier's water park.
+The slide was closed at the end of the 2010 season and refurbished as a waterslide at the pier's water park, Ocean Oasis.
 Surfside Pier includes the Zoom Phloom, AtmosFEAR, The Great Nor'easter, and Runaway Tram.

 Mariner's Pier

 Mariner's Pier, located at Schellenger Avenue in Wildwood, is like a traditional amusement park, with classics like the Super Scooters, Teacups, Musik Express, Ignis Fatuus, Sea Serpent and the Giant Wheel, a 156 ft tall Ferris wheel built by Vekoma, which opened in 1985.
 In the early mornings of the summer, breakfast can be eaten on the wheel.
 In June 2011, 11-year-old Abiah Jones died after falling from the Giant Wheel.
 Since then, a "no single riders" policy was created for when guests ride the ferris wheel to ensure the safety of the guests.